 Holy Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as children of God; we become members of Christ, are incorporated into the Church and made sharers in her mission (CCC 1213)

-- Fill out a Baptismal information form.
-You may download this form here, fill it in and bring it to the parish office (please, do not email the completed form to us) or forms are available at the office.
-Click here to download: baptism information form
+Fill out a Baptismal information form.
+You may download this form here, fill it in and bring it to the parish office or email it to Beatriz at sjc-Sacraments@gpcsd.ca.
+Forms are also available at the parish office.
+Click here to download: baptism information form.

 At least one parent must: